 Getting in the GAP brings us to the present moment where we can experience relief from our brain trance.
 We are able to redirect our mind from its usual compulsive habits.
-Most of us are caught in the multitudes of distractions that pull on us constantly.
-We are not being in the present moment.
+Most of us are caught in multitudes of distractions that pull on us constantly.
+We're not living in the present moment.
 We are dashing about doing the myriad things, whether mental or physical or both.